kevinpt/opbasm/_sources/rst/tutorial.txt

   ...
   call compute_something ; Call it again

 Nothing truly isolates subroutines from executing as normal code other than convention.
 You must make certain that the processor can't accidentally begin executing a subroutine outside of the ``call``/``return`` mechanism.
 If you ``jump`` into a subroutine and then execute ``return`` you will pop the wrong address from the call stack and have a malfunction.
 Likewise, you must not allow the processor to enter into a subroutine by normal sequential execution without a ``call`` to prepare the hardware stack.
+Any subroutines placed before the main program must be skipped over with a ``jump`` instruction.

 .. code-block:: picoblaze